Curling-Seattle/drupal9gcc/INSTALL.md

 https://www.docker.com/

-4. Change directory into the cloned repo: `cd drupal9gcc`
+4. In a terminal window running on your development machine, change directory into the cloned repo: `cd drupal9gcc`

 5. Copy the sample Drupal environment file: `cp env.sample .env`